 The white-beaked dolphin may easily be misidentified as the Atlantic white-sided dolphin (L . acutus ), as their ranges overlap considerably.
 The white-beaked is typically larger than the white-sided, and lacks the yellow streaks on its side that the white-sided has.
 The number of teeth is also different, with the white-beaked having fewer teeth than the white-sided.
-The white-beaked is also commonly found in waters further north than other dolphins.
+White-beaked dolphins are also commonly found in waters further north than other dolphins.

 Life History and Ecology

-The diving behaviour is not well known for this species.
-Only one individual has so far been tagged with a bio-logging device.
-A juvenile male in Faxaflói Bay in western Iceland was found to make fairly shallow dives, to a mean depth of 24 m, with a deepest dive of 45 m.
+The diving behaviour of this species is not well known.
+Only one individual has so far been tagged with a bio-logging device – a juvenile male in Faxaflói Bay in western Iceland.
+This animal was found to make fairly shallow dives, to a mean depth of 24 m, with its deepest dive being 45 m.
 The maximum dive time observed was 78 seconds, but the dives were generally shorter with a mean duration of 28 seconds (Rasmussen et al. 2013).

-Cooperative feeding has been observed in white-beaked dolphins, with the dolphins herding or encircling schools of fish, trapping them at the water’s surface (Reeves et al. 1999, Evans and Smeenk 2008).
-They also seem to associate with certain species of whales, especially fin, sei, and humpback whales, perhaps obtaining food from their mouths as the whales surface (Reeves et al. 1999).
+Cooperative feeding has been observed in white-beaked dolphins, with the dolphins working together to herd or encircle schools of fish and trap them at the water’s surface (Reeves et al. 1999, Evans and Smeenk 2008).
+They also seem to associate with certain species of whales, especially fin, sei, and humpback whales, perhaps obtaining food by catching the fish that the whales miss as they surface (Reeves et al. 1999).
 While feeding, they may also form mixed schools with other types of dolphins such as Atlantic white-sided and bottlenose dolphins.

 White-beaked dolphins produce a variety of sounds, described as whistles, squeaks, buzzes and clicks.
-Whistles may be used to identify individuals, and are likely used for group members to keep in contact with each other, or for mothers and calves to keep contact.
-Whistles have been found to be directional, and able to be used at distances of up to around 10.5 km (Rasmussen et al. 2006).
+Whistles may be used to identify individuals and are likely used for group members to keep in contact with each other, or for mothers and calves to keep contact.
+Whistles have been found to be directional and can be used at distances of up to around 10.5 km (Rasmussen et al. 2006).

 White-beaked dolphins also occasionally become trapped in moving pack ice and may die due to drowning or being crushed by the ice.
-Around Newfoundland, 29 entrapment events were recorded between 1979 and 1991, with up to 350 dolphins killed (Dong et al. 1996).
+Around Newfoundland, 29 entrapment events were recorded between 1979–1991, with up to 350 dolphins killed during this time (Dong et al. 1996).

-The biology of this species is not well known, but both mating and partuition are thought to occur during the summer months (Galatius and Kinze 2016).
+The biology of this species is not well known, but both mating and parturition are thought to occur during the summer months (Galatius & Kinze 2016).
 In one study, testes weights of stranded males found between mid-April and late August were more than double the “baseline” weights for mature males, suggesting that breeding occurs at this time (Galatius et al. 2013).

 Strandings of newborns and very young calves are reported almost exclusively between June and September, which seems to indicate that births occur during that time (Lien et al. 2001, Canning et al. 2008).
-One young is born at a time, after a gestation period of about 11 months (Reeves et al. 1999).
+Females give birth to one calf after a gestation period of about 11 months (Reeves et al. 1999).
 It is not known if a female produces a calf each year, or if there is a resting period between calves.

-White-beaked dolphin females become sexually mature somewhere between 6 and 10 years old, at a length of 230 to 250 cm (Evans and Smeek 2008, Galatius and Kinze 2016).
-Males become sexually mature about 2 years later than females, between 8 and 12 years old, and generally between 230 and 260 cm in length.
+White-beaked dolphin females become sexually mature somewhere between 6–10 years old, at a length of 230–250 cm (Evans & Smeek 2008, Galatius & Kinze 2016).
+Males become sexually mature around 2 years later than females, between 8–12 years old, and generally between 230–260 cm in length.
 There appears to be considerable variation in age and size at sexual maturity for both males and females (Dong et al. 1996), with one study finding an immature male that was 16 years old (Galatius et al. 2013).
 White-beaked dolphins can live to be over 30 years.

 Food and feeding

-In West Greenland, fish species such as capelin (Mallotus villosus), sandeel (Ammodytes sp) and haddock are important components in the diet of these dolphins (Hansen and Heide-Jørgensen 2013), and they have been observed feeding on capelin off south-eastern Greenland (Reeves et al. 1999).
-Dolphins in Iceland had a similar diet, with larger fish such as haddock (Melanogrammus aeglefinus), cod (Gadus morhua), and saithe (Pollachius virens) as the most important constituents (Víkingsson and Olafsdóttir 2004 in Galatius and Kinze 2016).
+In West Greenland, fish species such as capelin (Mallotus villosus), sandeel (Ammodytes sp) and haddock are important components in the diet of these dolphins (Hansen & Heide-Jørgensen 2013).
+They have also been observed feeding on capelin off south-eastern Greenland (Reeves et al. 1999).
+Dolphins in Iceland have a similar diet, with larger fish such as haddock, cod, and saithe (Pollachius virens) as the most important constituents (Víkingsson & Olafsdóttir 2004 in Galatius & Kinze 2016).

 White-beaked dolphins have few natural predators.
 The killer whale (Orcinus orca) appears to be their main predator, with rake marks, probably from these whales, found on the back and flanks of some dolphins in Icelandic waters (Bertulli et al. 2012).
 Some wounds found on white-beaked dolphins also appeared to be caused by conspecifics (Bertulli et al. 2016b).